MooersLab/pymolsnips/README.md

 <h3>Installing <em>Emacs</em></h3>

-Like *Vim*, *Emacs* can be installed as a stand-a-lone application or via a software management tool and a software repository.
+Like <em>Vim</em>, <em>Emacs</em> can be installed as a stand-a-lone application or via a software management tool and a software repository.

 <em>Emacs</em> can be downloaded [from](https://www.gnu.org/software/emacs/) and insalled with a platform specific installer.
 Older versions of <em>Emacs</em> comes pre-installed on Mac OS, but you may want a more recent version.